What are fibroids?

 This is likely to be an ultrasound scan, which uses high frequency sound waves to create a picture of the inside of your body.
 Less commonly you may be offered a hysteroscopy or laparoscopy.
-This is when a small telescope is inserted into your womb or abdomen (tummy) to examine the tissue.
+This is where a small telescope is inserted into your uterus or tummy to examine the tissue.

 If the diagnosis is uncertain then a biopsy may be taken.
 This is when a small sample of your tissue is removed and inspected under a microscope.

 If you aren’t getting severe fibroid pain or other symptoms, you may not need any treatment for your fibroids.